dineshraj100/Socialmedia/README.md

 npm run build
 ```

-There is a Render postbuild script, so if you want to push to Render, no need to build manually for deployment to Render

 ### Seed Database

 You can comment out for one time to seed the database with some sample users and posts.
-Its detailed as comment in server folder.
+Its detailed as comment in server/index.js .

 ```
 #### Sample User Logins on my deployed site